Main / Edit / History / / Users Area

 There are several golden rules in writing secure web applications:

-1. Never trust users input.
+1. Never trust user input.

 2. Think - "How can I attack my application"